straysheep-dev/straysheep-dev.github.io/docs/blog/posts/art-x-uac.md

   - threat-hunting
 ---

-# Atomic Red Team x Unix Artifacts Collector
+# :octicons-beaker-16: Atomic Red Team x Unix Artifacts Collector

 An overview of spinning up a test environment, and extracting evidence from any unix-like endpoint.
 This is mostly for personal reference, as it's just pointing to all the existing (and vast) documentation in a sequence that's useful for me -- and hopefully for you as well.

-*Updated on 2024/07/12.*

 <!-- more -->